vladimir-karlov/RSS-Reader/README.md

 3) sudo chmod -R 755 laravel

 4) chmod -R o+w laravel/storage
-where laravel - project directory (RSS-Reader)
+where laravel is the project directory (RSS-Reader)

 5) In the project directory run "php artisan serve"